Every day, 3.5 billion people use social media.

 Plus, most brands use multiple channels for their social media campaigns.

-Now that we’ve set the scene, let’s jump into five social media campaign examples and their key takeaways.
+Now that we’ve set the scene, let’s jump into seven social media campaign examples and their key takeaways.

 1. Apple: Shot on iPhone